 FSA: Tax savings for medical costs

-A flexible spending arrangement (FSA) allows you to set aside a portion of your salary and use the money to pay for medical costs such as deductibles, prescriptions, coinsurance, dentist visits, vision care, and other expenses.
+A flexible spending arrangement (FSA) allows you to set aside a portion of your salary and use the money to pay for medical costs such as deductibles, prescriptions, coinsurance, dentist visits, vision care, and other expenses not covered by health insurance.
 You can use the funds on yourself, your spouse, and your children.
 The primary benefit of having an FSA is that it reduces your taxes.

 You choose how much of your salary goes into your FSA, up to a yearly maximum of $2,500.
 However, you need to choose this amount carefully.
 FSAs are “use it or lose it” accounts, and you must spend your entire yearly allotment before the end of the grace period — or you’ll lose your money.